Grace Hills Church has ministries for everyone.

 “To challenge and equip men to honor Jesus, love our families, and serve our church and community.”
 Men’s Breakfast Start your weekend off the right way by enjoying good food, fellowship, and God’s Word with other men at Grace Hills Church.
 We meet for our men’s breakfast the 3rd Saturday of the month and we hope you can join us; it all starts at 8:00 am and ends at 9:15am; in our Fellowship Center.
 A round of golf usually follows the breakfast.
 Men’s Retreat During the month of September our guys attend a men’s conference at Thousand Pines Campus in Crestline; the retreat is always an excellent opportunity for men of all ages to be challenged by God’s Word while enjoying fun and fellowship during the weekend.
 Ministry Leader: Jim Calderon

-Coming together as a community of sisters in Christ to encourage and equip one another as we serve, fellowship, and become more fully devoted servants of God’s Kingdom.
+Coming together as a community of sisters in Christ to encourage and equip one another as we serve, fellowship, and become more fully devoted followers of Jesus.

 Our Senior’s Ministry seeks to support and connect seniors together through church events, Sunday School and Life Groups.
 In addition to the Sunday School class that meets in the Chapel on Sundays at 11:00am, we also offer a Life Group commonly referred to as “Wednesday in the Word” that meets in the Chapel on Wednesdays at 10:30am.